mmoskovich/BlueVine/Solutions/Docker/README.md

 * Return 'Hello world!' message.
 * Store a message in Elastic Common Schema (ECS) format in /var/log/web-app/web-app.log file.
     * Notes:
-        * The file is stored on the local path of the host itself.
+        * The file is stored on the local path of the host itself
-        * It is required for data consisty and suppurt container restarts
+        * It is required for data consisty - to suppurt container restarts
+        * The file is used by Filebeat application to forward the messages to ElasticSearch